Event Technology Trends

 In an ideal world, we want to visit events in person to get the full experience, but maybe costs, time limitations, and other commitments mean we can’t make the journey.
 Live streaming is constantly used in the online world, for people to be connected either by watching live sports events, concerts or even other people playing computer games.
 Now, the events industry is being introduced to live streaming, meaning more people can be included despite their location.

 Providing access to online audiences extends your range, increasing the overall attendance.
 If the event is being filmed professionally, the people at home can have a pleasing experience from the comfort of their home, and could even be included via an online video chat, if necessary.
+You’ll just want to make sure you’ve got reliable event connectivity.

 International events that invite thousands of people from overseas have always had the slight issue of translation.
 English is the international language for everyone to learn, and whilst we are lucky to have it as our native language here in the UK, there are many people who lack confidence in their ability to speak and understand it on a professional level.
 Welcome, live translations.
 The chance to offer live translations during every talk, presentation or any product or service offer, would open doors to the world, and bring us closer together.
 It can work for presenters, and audiences, the brands, and customers – everyone.
 Translation feeds can be put through to peoples own mobile devices (if they are using the app) or other devices with ear pieces, and the upcoming presence of 5G will certainly aid the process.